nidaqg/password-generator/README.md

 This project called for the creation of a random password generator that could be used to generate a secure password based on criteria choosen by the user.

 The application has a simple, responsive interface with a single button for the user to click to generate a password.
+Upon clicking the button, a prompt box will ask the user to enter the desired password length (between 8 and 128 characters) followed by a series of confirm boxes to choose the character types to include.
+The options are:
+-Lowecase letters
+-Uppercase letters
+-Numbers
+-Special characters

-Upon clicking the button, a prompt box will ask the user to enter the desired password length (between 8 and 128 characters) followed by a series of confirm boxes to choose the character types to include (options are lowecase, uppercase, numbers and special characters).
-Once the user has chosen the desired criteria, the application will validate the input (make sure that a number has been entered for the length prompt and that it is between 8 and 128 characters, atleast one character types has been entered).
+Once the user has chosen the desired criteria, the application will validate the input (make sure that a number has been entered for the length prompt and that it is between 8 and 128 characters, and that atleast one character type has been entered).

 Once valid input has been entered, the application will generate a random password that includes all the character types chosen by the user.
 The generated password will be displayed in the text box on the page.